 The enzyme that breaks down glycogen is acid alpha-glucosidase (GAA).
 In Pompe, mutations in the GAA gene that encodes for this enzyme lead to a reduction in its activity.
 Cells are still able to store sugar as glycogen, but they cannot effectively turn it into sugar.

-How does avalglucosidase alfa work?
+How does Nexviazyme work?

-Avalglucosidase alfa in clinical trials
+Nexviazyme in clinical trials

-An open-label Phase 1 clinical trial (NCT01898364), called NEO1, tested the safety and tolerability of avalglucosidase in 24 people with late-onset Pompe.
+An open-label Phase 1 clinical trial (NCT01898364), called NEO1, tested the safety and tolerability of Nexviazyme in 24 people with late-onset Pompe.
 Among them, 14 had previously used Lumizyme, and the remaining 10 were new to ERT.
 All received the treatment for 24 weeks (nearly six months), via infusions every other week.

-The results showed that the treatment was safe and that both patient groups tolerated it well.
-Most adverse reactions, or side effects, were considered not serious and mild to moderate in intensity.
+Results showed that the treatment was safe and that both patient groups tolerated it well.
+Most adverse reactions, or side effects, were considered not serious and were mild to moderate in intensity.
 The researchers reported infusion reactions — an allergic reaction to the infusion, which can include fever, chills, rash, or more serious symptoms — in eight patients.
 One patient withdrew from the study due to treatment-related respiratory distress and chest discomfort.